Missing one or more menstrual periods is defined as amenorrhea.

 Birth control pills are provided for amenorrhea treatment.
 Iron supplements, multivitamins, calcium, etc., are also given to treat amenorrhea.

-2. What is the first line of treatment for amenorrhea?
+What is the First Line of Treatment for Amenorrhea?

 Hormonal medications are the mainstay of amenorrhea treatment.
 However, additional medications may be needed to treat the underlying cause.

-Consulting your healthcare provider is a must, as there are a number of amenorrhea causes.
+Consulting your healthcare provider is a must, as there are multiple causes of amenorrhea.
 Proper diagnosis and treatment are required to bring your periods back.

 Pregnancy is the most common secondary amenorrhea cause.
 Although, problems with hormones are also a major cause.